-Progress against actions are regularly monitored and the latest report was presented to the Board on 14 December 2023.
-The risk register identified a total of 70 risks and of these no risks are red, seven are amber and the remainder are green.
+Progress against actions are regularly monitored, and the latest report was presented to the Board on 28 November 2024.
+The risk register identified a total of 70 risks and of these none of the residual risks are red, seven are amber and the remainder are green.